AI Is the Easy Part

 Because the gap between the hype and the work kept getting wider.

 Everywhere I looked, leaders were being sold AI as magic and engineers were quietly figuring out where it actually helped.
-The conversation needed someone who had lived on both sides of it — who could translate between the boardroom's ambition and the engineering floor's reality.
+The conversation needed someone who had lived on both sides of it and could translate between the boardroom's ambition and the engineering floor's reality.

 This book is the guide I wish I'd had: honest about what AI changes and what it doesn't, specific about the operating model it demands, and unwilling to pretend that good tooling can substitute for good leadership.